d2gex/LHTpicker/README.md

 the underlying data structure, easing the fetch and update of local LHTs.
 The following processes have been integrated:

 1. Fetch predicted LHTs **'as is'** from FishLife.
-2. Provide redicting LHTs and fetch the updated predicted values from FishLife.
+2. Provide predicting LHTs and fetch the **updated** predicted values from FishLife.
 3. Both processes, 1 and 2 can be accomplished in a streamline fashion for multiple species via a csv file.